Aishwary2004Gupta/MicCam-Monitor/README.md

 2. Open `index.html` in a browser that supports WebRTC, such as **Google Chrome** or **Microsoft Edge**.

 3. Make sure your browser has permissions to access the webcam and microphone.

+## How to Use

+1. Open the `index.html` file in a browser that supports webcam and microphone access.

+2. You will see your webcam stream displayed on the page.

+3. Below the video stream, an audio visualizer will display the real-time audio levels from your microphone.

+4. **Optional**: Use the checkbox to enable or disable noise suppression.
+When enabled, it reduces unwanted background noise for clearer audio.